 A good outcome for us from the study would be that:

-Usage of the Safe Capital Platform will be free of charge for your firm until 30th November.
-This allows the study to conclude on 31st October and a grace period of 30 days.
+Usage of the Safe Capital Platform will be free of charge for your firm until 28th February 2021.
+This allows the study to conclude on Friday 29th January 2021 and a grace period.
 The grace period is to allow you sufficient time to remove any Safe Capital widgets from your website at the conclusion of the study.

 In addition, we will waive any additional costs in relation to getting you up and running with Safe Capital and the costs to supply any hard copies of fact sheets.